radna0/moonshine/demo/README.md

 ### 0. Setup environment

 Steps to set up a virtual environment are available in the [top level README](/README.md) of this repo.
-Note that this demo is standalone and has no requirement to install the `useful-moonshine` package.
-Instead, you will clone the repo.
+After creating a virtual environment, do the following:

 ### 1. Clone the repo and install extra dependencies